dreikanter/enu/README.md

 end
 ```

 This class defines an enum type for a blog post status with a set of possible states: `draft`, `published`, `moderated` and `deleted`.
 Each state automatically receives integer representation: 0 for `draft`, 1 for `published`, and so on.
-The top defined option will be treated as the `default`.
+The top option will be treated as default.

-It is also possible to specify explicit integer values for the options:
+It is also possible to specify explicit integer values:

 ```ruby
 class PostStatus < Enu